bobdenotter/many-eyes-of-making/Session recap/Apex Predator.md

-Realising this, she gives in to Rashaak’s command.
+Realising this, she gives in to [[Rashaak]]’s command.
 Galen sees her take a deep breath, the slight fear in her eyes turning into mania as her skull splits in two, the maw on her shoulder growing larger and larger, drooping over Rashaak’s claw.
 Whispers are starting to come from the void, which seems to please Rashaak.